-Do Health Supplements Work Against You
+Health Supplements May Work Against You

-Author: Association for Psychological Science
+Author: Association for Psychological Science | Contact: psychologicalscience.org

-Well, according to a study published in an upcoming issue of Psychological Science, a journal of the Association for Psychological Science, there seems to be an interesting asymmetrical relationship between the frequency of dietary supplement use and the health status of individuals.
+Do you belong to the one-half of the population that frequently uses dietary supplements with the hope that it might be good for you?
+Well, according to a study published in an issue of Psychological Science, a journal of the Association for Psychological Science, there appears to be an interesting asymmetrical relationship between the frequency of dietary supplement use and the health status of individuals.

 Wen-Bin Chiou of National Sun Yat-Sen University decided to test if frequent use of dietary supplements had ironic consequences for subsequent health-related behaviors after observing a colleague chose an unhealthy meal over an organic meal simply because the colleague had taken a multivitamin earlier in the day.

 "After reviewing the literature of the prevalence of dietary supplement use, it seemed to show that use of dietary supplements is increasing, but it does not appear to be correlated with improved public health," says Chiou who conducted the study along with Chao-Chin Yang of National Kaohsiung University of Hospitality and Tourism and Chin-Sheng Wan of Southern Taiwan University.

 Two different experiments were conducted using a diverse set of behavioral measures to determine whether the use of dietary supplements would license subsequent health-related behaviors.

 Participants in Group A were instructed to take a multivitamin and participants in the control group were assigned to take a placebo.
 However, all the participants actually took placebo pills.
 The results from the experiments and survey demonstrated that participants who believed they had taken dietary supplements felt invulnerable to health hazards, thus leading them to engage in health-risk behaviors.